-SeaWulf provides several GPU-accelerated nodes across Haswell, Skylake, and AMD Milan architectures with NVIDIA A100, P100, or V100 GPUs.
+SeaWulf provides several GPU-accelerated nodes across Haswell, Skylake, and AMD Milan architectures with NVIDIA A100, P100, V100, or K80 GPUs.
 These nodes are optimized for GPU-accelerated workloads in areas such as AI, molecular dynamics, and image processing.

 Available GPU Queues